kararAcode/WhiteBoard/Proposal.md

 - Sign in/out

 - Display courses, course content (either videos, notes, texts, etc.) is shown beside the study video for students
-    - Berief discription (overview) is given by the teacher, explain the contents in general
+    - Brief description (overview) is given by the teacher, explain the contents in general
     - A Q&A section is also provided for students to get in touch with their teachers
     - Practice questions section can also be found for the purposes of reviewing and practising
     - Grades